 - Weak performance: You want security and privacy online but you don’t want to have to sacrifice speed and performance.
 Performance is a common issue of free VPN services.
 Without revenue from their users, they usually don’t invest as much in their infrastructure.
 The result if often subpar performance.

 As with most anything else, you only get what you pay for.
 So, when you don’t pay, don’t expect to get much.
 And don’t let yourself be fooled into using one many shady suppliers with doubtful practice.

 What Is a VPN?

 A VPN, or Virtual Private Network, is a system that securely extends a private network across an unsecured public network such as the Internet.
 It allows users to send and receive data across public networks as if their computing devices were directly connected to the private network.
-Originally created to be used by businesses and institutions to give users remote access to their local network through the Internet, they are now often used by ordinary Internet users to increase their privacy and security.
+Originally created to be used by businesses and institutions to give users remote access to their local network through the Internet, they are now often used by ordinary Internet users to increase their home network’s privacy and security.

 How Does It Work?

 A VPN works its magic by building a virtual (hence the “V” of “VPN”) tunnel between a client application that runs on your computer or device and a VPN server somewhere in a remote location.
 Every packet of data leaving the client computer will necessarily go through the tunnel and exit it at the server end, which is usually connected to the Internet.
 Furthermore, all the data between the client and the server will be encrypted in a way that no one can decipher it (hence the “P” of “VPN”).

 The remote system you’re communicating with will see all data as coming from the VPN server instead of coming from your computer.
 In fact, there is almost no way that traffic can be traced back to you or your computer.

 Similarly, all responses from the remote system will arrive at the VPN server and will be sent back on through the same tunnel to your client.